carpentries/maintainer-onboarding/episodes/03-infrastructure.md

 > in which your lessons are interconnected in the Etherpad.
 {: .challenge}

-## Types of Changes

-A common question from Maintainers is whether they have the authority to implement certain types of changes and who should be involved in the decision-making process.
-Roughly speaking, we can break down types of changes into three main categories:

-- **Typos and minor wording changes**
-    These can be implemented immediately after review by a single Maintainer.

-- **Introduction of new material to a lesson**
-    A decision to implement these changes (or not) should be made by at least two members of the Lesson Team.
-The first Maintainer to review the change leaves a comment indicating whether it should be approved (we often use the comment "LGTM" (looks good to me) to indicate approval).
-The second Maintainer to review can either merge (if both have approved the changes) or suggest revisions.
-Or, if they disagree with the spirit of the change, they should leave a comment explaining why, and allow some time for the contributor, the first approver, or anyone else to respond before closing the PR.

-- **Large-scale changes to the structure of the lesson** Examples of this would be changing from base R to tidyverse for teaching R, changing from ggplot to matplotlib for plotting in Python, or introduction of new tools like a different variant caller for the Genomics lesson.
-A decision of this scale should involve a broader conversation with the community.

-Some Data Carpentry curricula (Genomics, Social Sciences, and Geospatial) have a Curriculum Advisory Committee.
-These Committees meet every six months to discuss the overall direction of the curriculum, including any proposed large-scale changes.

-Software Carpentry lessons do not have this Curriculum Advisory Committee structure.
-Decisions about large-scale changes to the lessons are made via conversations in GitHub repos, the [Discuss list-serv](http://lists.software-carpentry.org/listinfo/discuss), and other communication channels.
-This process may be changing in the future with the restructuring of the Carpentries.

-> ## Exploring Issues (20 min)
-> You will be placed in a breakout group with members of your Lesson Team.
-Open the GitHub
-> repo for your lesson and navigate to the `Issues` tab.
-Starting with the oldest issue
-> that is less than 6 months old, discuss each issue with your group and decide which of
-> the above categories it fits into.
-Add a comment describing your group's suggested
-> action/follow-up on the issue.
-Be sure to tag any involved parties.
-It's ok if you
-> don't get through all of your group's issues!
-Some lessons have a lot of issues.
-{: .challenge}

-Some group discussion to end.

-> ## Preparatory Homework
-> Please read the [Lesson Example](http://swcarpentry.github.io/lesson-example/) before our meeting this week.
-> The Lesson Example includes information about all the formatting
-> you are likely to see in your lesson, as well as instructions
-> on how to locally render changes.
-If you are not maintaining an
-> R lesson, you can skip the episode on `Using RMarkdown`.
-Please
-> come prepared to discuss any questions you have about formatting.
-{: .prereq}

-Start with a group discussion about the questions?

 > ## Exercise
 > With another member of your Lesson Team, look through the files
 > in your lesson's GitHub repo.
 Identify at least one point where